syncfusion-content/maui-toolkit-docs/maui-toolkit/NavigationDrawer/Getting-Started.md

 {% endtabs %}

-4. To ensure all dependencies are installed, run:
+4.To ensure all dependencies are installed, run:

 {% tabs %}